Step 1

 Deployment and implementation

-• Establish your needs
+• Established your needs

 • Define a team